swiyu-admin-ch/swiyu-issuer/README.md

 ### Config Files
 Config Files can be mounted in the container.
-For further details on please refer to the cookbooks.
+For further details please refer to the cookbooks.

 #### Config File Templating